arbor-sim/arbor/doc/py_simulation.rst

         dt = 0.025
         sim.run(tSim, dt)

-.. module:: arbor
+.. currentmodule:: arbor

 .. class:: simulation

-    The executable form of a model.
-A simulation is constructed from a recipe, and then used to update and monitor model state.
+    A simulation is constructed from a recipe, and then used to update and monitor the model state.

     Simulations take the following inputs: